Conditions Tested by Early Check

 Which conditions will Early Check test for?

 All babies born in North Carolina are already screened for a set of 37 health conditions shortly after birth as part of standard testing.
-Early Check provides extra, optional tests for babies whose parents sign up for the program: spinal muscular atrophy and fragile X syndrome.
+Early Check provides extra, optional tests for babies whose parents sign up for the program: spinal muscular atrophy, fragile X syndrome, and Duchenne muscular dystrophy and related conditions.

-Over time, we plan to offer tests for additional conditions as part of Early Check.
+Over time, we plan to offer tests for additional conditions on the Early Check panel.
 Our team of experts will review and select these conditions using a common set of guidelines.
 Learn how we choose conditions for Early Check.

 What is spinal muscular atrophy?